Other Exercises

 He said, "Pete, you think you've changed, but you have not."

-He cocked his pistol, pulled the trigger
+He his pistol, pulled the trigger

 And shouted "let it start"

-drew a knife from his boot, it,
+drew a knife from his boot, threw it,

 And pierced Dan through the heart

-Dan smiled as he laid in his own blood dying in the sun
+Dan as he in his own blood in the sun

 And whispered in Pete's ear,

-"We cannot undo things we've done."
+"We undo these things we've done."

 You're Outlaw Pete!